 for future use if needed.

-When using Chaperone mode or when an Incapacitation alarm is raised, the device will make a direct audio connection with Security Central where you can speak with an operator.
+When using Chaperone mode or when an Incapacitation alarm is raised, the device will make a direct two-way audio connection with Security Central, where you can speak directly with an operator.

 Incapacitation Detection & Rip-Alarm

 With available Incapacitation Detection the SoloProtect ID will automatically contact our central station in the event of a potentially life threatening accident.